RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 Classification Accuracy: 14.84351261014889

+Note: Refer to FinalModelProject.ipynb for specific code and the above information.
+Obviously will randomize depending on the split and how our script grabs from the dataset.

 ## Discussion
 #### TALK ABOUT THE RESULTS HERE, AND OUR THOUGHT PROCESS BEGINNING TO END.
 REALLY THINK IN THIS SECTION AND SHOW HOW YOU THINK SCIENTIFICALLY
 ### "This will mimic the sections you have created in your methods section as well as new sections you feel you need to create."